 There are “smoke breaks,” but they are not guaranteed.
 Finding something to curb cravings would be wise if you are a smoker.

 You cannot transport marijuana on Amtrak trains even if it is legal in the state you are coming from or visiting.
-Amtrak is under federal jurisdiction, so they follow federal laws.
+Amtrak is under federal jurisdiction, so it follows federal laws.

 19) Bringing Your Pet In Amtrak Rooms

-Yes and No: Amtrak allows pets under 20 pounds on trains and in cages, and pets cannot travel longer than seven hours.
-Check with Amtrak’s service animal policy before booking your reservation.
+Yes and No: Amtrak allows pets under 20 pounds on trains and in cages, but they cannot travel for more than seven hours.
+Before booking your reservation, check Amtrak’s service animal policy.

 20) Tipping Amtrak Sleeping Car Attendants